 - Covered by 2 layers of coarse thick fur

 - Approx. 2 inches of fat or “blubber” wraps their body

 - Spend more time on land than in the water

 ARRIVAL: Please arrive at the dock 45 minutes prior to departure.

-PARKING: $5 per day per vehicle and payable in CASH ONLY.
-No credit cards or personal checks are accepted.
+PARKING: Paid lot per day, per vehicle.
+Credit or cash accepted. $10 per day in May, June, September, and October. $20 per day in July and August.
 For multiple day and overnight parking, the parking fee is payable upon the first day of parking.
+Long term rates are available.
 Parking is located around the corner from the dock in a large grassy field.
 Upon paying for your parking, you will receive a parking validation.
-You will need to present your parking validation at the dock to collect your boat tickets (peak season only).
+You will need to present your parking validation at the dock to collect your boat tickets.
 Please feel free to drive down to the dock to unload passengers and luggage before leaving your vehicle in the parking lot.
 The walk back to the dock is about 5 minutes.
 During the Spring and Fall, parking is payable at the ticket booth on the dock.
 The parking lot can accommodate buses, campers, RV’s and trailers.

 - Protected under the Marine Mammal Protection Act of 1972